orlof/dcpu-admiral/README.md

 </table>

 NOTES
+ - Admiral provides optimized integer division algorithm.
+Based on the divident and divisor size it select one of the three different division strategies
+   - 16b / 16b -> DCPU hardware supported DIV operation
+   - n bit / 8 bit -> Optimized proprietary division algorithm that divides with DIV in 8 bit chunks
+   - n bit / n bit -> Standard long division is used
  - Assignment is an expression, not statement
    - yelds the assigned value
    - e.g. "a = (b += 1)" is a valid command